-Allergic reactions to LAs may manifest as pruritus, erythema, rash, urticaria, angioedema, wheezing, asthma (coughing, difficulty breathing); and, rarely, anaphylaxis.14,19-25,28,29,52-55 Allergic reactions to ester-type LAs have been confirmed.
-Ester-type anesthetic agents are metabolized by plasma cholinesterases.
-One of the breakdown products, para-aminobenzoic acid (PABA) is a highly antigenic compound capable of sensitizing lymphocytes or eliciting the formation of IgE antibodies.
+Allergic reactions may manifest as pruritus, erythema, rash, urticaria, angioedema, wheezing, asthma (coughing, difficulty breathing); and, rarely, anaphylaxis.2,4-10,20,21,28-31 Allergic reactions to ester-type LAs have been confirmed.
+Ester-type anesthetic agents are metabolized by plasma cholinesterase.
+One of the metabolites, para-aminobenzoic acid (PABA) is a highly antigenic compound capable of sensitizing lymphocytes or eliciting the formation of IgE antibodies.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.